 - Use the Core Elements for a lab notebook entry to guide your write-up.
-The write-up should include appropriate elements such as a lab header, purpose, apparatus (if applicable), data, graphs (if applicable), analysis, and a conclusion. - We will scan up to 5 pages (front and back) of your submission, including the cover page.
-Ideally, your written description should be 1-2 pages, with any Excel or other printouts included as separate sheets, labeled, and referred to in your write-up.
-Do NOT cut-and-paste print-outs into your report pages;

-simply add them as additional pages at the end of your submitted report.
-Do not staple.
+The write-up should include appropriate elements such as a lab header, purpose, apparatus (if applicable), data, graphs (if applicable), analysis, and a conclusion - Any data or graphs produced in Excel or Logger Pro should be printed as separate sheets, labeled, and referred to in your write-up.
+Aim for no more than one sheet (front and back page) for write-up (this does not include any print-outs from Excel or Logger Pro data and/or graphs).
+Do NOT cut-and-paste print-outs into your 2-page report; simply add them as additional pages at the end your submitted report.